 Under the FMCSA rules, a truck driver must check the truck’s load during a pre-trip inspection and again after 25 miles of travel.
 The load must then be re-inspected every time the driver parks his or her truck.

 Unfortunately, when mistakes are made and a truck is negligently loaded or when a truck is improperly maintained, loads can shift or come loose, causing accidents that result in serious injuries.
 Drivers also can be negligent in their handling of trucks, causing loads to become unsecured.

 Some parties who may be liable for truck load accidents include:

 – Truck maintenance companies.

 Our Tallahassee Lawyers Help Load-Shifting And Lost Load Truck Accident Victims

-At Fasig & Brooks, our personal injury attorneys can help if you or your family has been hurt by unsecured, unbalanced, or overloaded cargo.
-Our Tallahassee truck accident lawyers understand the complex laws surrounding truck accidents related to overloaded or improperly loaded cargo.
+At Fasig & Brooks, a Tallahassee personal injury lawyer can help if you or your family has been hurt by unsecured, unbalanced, or overloaded cargo.
+A Tallahassee truck accident lawyer understands the complex laws surrounding truck accidents related to overloaded or improperly loaded cargo.
 We do what is necessary to help you obtain the maximum compensation you deserve, including conducting a thorough investigation of your accident to determine which parties are at fault and the monetary amount of your losses.

 To learn more about how we can help you recover damages for truck accident injuries, call our knowledgeable attorneys today at (850) 222-3232.